apache/openmeetings/openmeetings-server/src/site/markdown/AsteriskIntegration.md

 Update OpenMeetings with credentials for Asterisk manager.
 Modify `/opt/om/webapps/openmeetings/WEB-INF/classes/applicationContext.xml`

-find **&lt;bean id="sipDao" class="org.apache.openmeetings.db.dao.room.SipDao"&gt;**
+find **&lt;bean class="org.apache.openmeetings.db.dao.room.SipConfig"&gt;**
-uncomment its parameters and set it to your custom values.
+uncomment its properties and set it to your custom values.

 set value for `uid` property to unique secret value (can be generated here <a href="https://www.uuidtools.com">https://www.uuidtools.com</a>)